 CHICAGO, IL (June 6, 2011) –– When women with a history of breast cancer learn they have breast cancer again, one of the first questions they and their doctors ask is: Has my cancer come back, or is this a new case?
 Now, new data from Fox Chase Cancer Center suggest that both new and recurring cancers will differ significantly from the original tumors, regardless of how many months or years women spent cancer-free, and doctors should tailor treatment to the specific qualities of the second tumor, regardless of whether it's old or new.

 Anita Patt, MD, surgical oncology fellow at Fox Chase and lead author on the study, will be presenting the findings at the 2011 Annual Meeting of the American Society of Clinical Oncology on Monday, June 6.

-"There tends to be a stigma and a lot of anxiety about the word 'recurrence,'" says Richard J. Bleicher, MD, FACS - Co-Leader, Breast Cancer Treatment, Womens Cancer Center; Attending Surgeon, Surgical Oncology; Director, Breast Fellowship Program, attending surgeon at Fox Chase and senior author on the study.
+"There tends to be a stigma and a lot of anxiety about the word 'recurrence,'" says Richard J. Bleicher, MD, FACS - Co-Leader, Breast Cancer Treatment, Womens Cancer Center; Associate Professor, Surgical Oncology; Director, Breast Fellowship Program, attending surgeon at Fox Chase and senior author on the study.
 "Sometimes women will worry more if they believe their original cancer is back, meaning they didn't 'beat it' the first time around.
 These findings suggest they should not get hung up on that idea, because any subsequent diagnosis – whether it's a recurrence or a new tumor – will look significantly different from their first cancer."

 In women with a history of breast cancer, doctors often approach new tumors differently depending on whether they believe it's a recurrence of the first tumor, or a totally new one, Bleicher explains.
 But there are no official ways to distinguish between the two types, so doctors typically rely on a few criteria, then form their own opinion based on an "overall gestalt," he says.